arapulido/ambassador-datadog-example/README.md

 # ambassador-datadog-example
-An example application that shows how ambassador and datadog work together in an Openshift environment
+An example application that shows how Ambassador and Datadog work together in an Kubernetes/Openshift environment

 ## Setup
 This assumes you have Helm 3 CLI installed in your system